Notes to Greek Sources in Arabic and Islamic Philosophy

 9. Endress (2002), 43, referring also to previous literature.

-11. On the Syriac translations of mathematical, astronomical and scientific works in general see Hugonnard-Roche (2001), 36–41; on the translations in the field of logic, see Hugonnard-Roche (2004); on the different stages of the translations from Greek into Syriac and the increasing importance of philosophy with respect to rhetoric, see Hugonnard-Roche (2011); for a survey, see Fiori (2011).
-In particular on the Syriac versions of Porphyry's Isagoge, see Brock (1993) and Hugonnard-Roche (2012).
+11. On the Syriac translations of mathematical, astronomical and scientific works in general see Hugonnard-Roche (2001), 36–41; on the translations in the field of logic, see Hugonnard-Roche (2004); on the different stages of the translations from Greek into Syriac and the increasing importance of philosophy with respect to rhetoric, see Hugonnard-Roche (2011); for a survey on Sergius and his importance, see also Fiori (2011) and Watt (2015).
+In particular on the Syriac versions of Porphyry’s Isagoge, see Brock (1993) and Hugonnard-Roche (2012); On the Syriac reception of the De Interpretatione see Hugonnard-Roche (2013).

 12. According to Gutas (2006), 97 “These letters (…) derive primarily from Byzantine manuals of administration and warfare (the Tactica) with accretions from Greek material from the classical and Hellenistic periods, and from so-called Hermetic material deriving from sundry sources”.
 The pseudo-Aristotelian letters have been edited by Maróth (2006), review by Gutas (2009).